 Prior to attending UNM and Chico State, my background consisted mainly of assisting in automotive repair.
 My parents own their own automotive repair business, so since I was able to walk I’ve been around the automotive industry.
 From my father I’ve learned hundreds of skills from shingling rooftops to soldering electronic circuits, from pouring concrete to gas welding.
-I am an avid rock climber, backpacker, runner, photographer, musician, writer, and artist in my limited spare time.
+I am an avid rock climber, backpacker, runner, photographer, musician, baker, cook, writer, and artist in my limited spare time.
 I am very passionate about exploring the world around me and exploring worlds other than our Earth.

-I am attending Arizona State University’s School of Earth and Space Exploration under the department First Year Fellowship.
-I am working primarily with Dr. Craig Hardgrove and Dr. Lindy Elkins-Tanton, doing research on nuclear processes related to planetary science.
+I am attending Arizona State University’s School of Earth and Space Exploration and am working primarily with Dr. Craig Hardgrove and Dr. Lindy Elkins-Tanton, doing research on nuclear processes related to planetary science.

 The photo above is of me (left) and my friend Addie Ford (right) making parking lot coffee in the morning in Bishop, CA before heading out to rock climb in Owen’s River Gorge.
 Photo by Ashley Rose.